gumaerc-testorg/4.601-fall-2018/content/pages/syllabus.md

 Please read the following carefully and be advised that the policy is real.

 Plagiarism—the use of another’s intellectual work without acknowledgement—is a serious offense.
 Students who plagiarize or hand in work completed by another will receive an automatic grade of “F” for the course.
 You will also be referred to the appropriate Institute committees.
-If you have any questions about plagiarism or how to cite your sources properly, please consult the section “{{% resource_link "a0273bd5-c1e2-41c6-822f-a702623b773d" "Avoiding Plagiarism" %}}” on the writing and communication center website or your instructor and TAs.
+If you have any questions about plagiarism or how to cite your sources properly, please consult the section “[Avoiding Plagiarism](http://writing.mit.edu/wcc/avoidingplagiarism)” on the writing and communication center website or your instructor and TAs.
 We are here to help you.

 Policy on Devices
 -----------------